-- Evenly space 8 blackberries around the outer edge of the tart.
+- Space 8 blackberries around the outer edge of the tart.
 Starting from the center, and ending on the right side of each berry, (using the berries as a guide) arrange 8 sets of 2-3 slices of peach in the filling with rounded sides up.
 You will have to overlap the slices a bit.
 Arrange the remaining berries in an eye catching pattern between the peach slices covering as much of the filling as possible, keeping the fruit in an even layer.

 - Microwave preserves and 1 teaspoon lime juice in a small bowl until it is a liquid consistency, about 20 to 30 seconds.
 Strain mixture through a fine mesh strainer.
 With a pastry brush, gently dab the mixture on top of the fruit avoiding the crust.
 Refrigerate tart for 30 minutes.